-Chevening is funded by the Foreign and Commonwealth Office (FCO) and partner organisations and it offers two types of award – Chevening Scholarships (for one year master’s degrees) and Chevening Fellowships (for bespoke short courses).
+Chevening is funded by the UK Foreign and Commonwealth Office (FCO) and partner organisations and it offers two types of award – Chevening Scholarships (for one year master’s degrees) and Chevening Fellowships (for bespoke short courses).

 Chevening Scholarships and Fellowships are highly competitive, only 2-3% of those who apply are eventually selected, therefore, to be selected for an award is a mark of potential and of prestige.

 Why would your staff be interested in a scholarship or fellowship?

-Chevening offers a unique opportunity for future leaders, influencers, and decision-makers from all over the world to develop professionally and academically, network extensively, experience UK culture, and build lasting positive relationships with the UK.
+Chevening offers a unique opportunity for future leaders, influencers, and decision-makers from all over the world to develop professionally and academically, network extensively, experience the UK’s culture, and build lasting positive relationships with the UK.

 - They will earn a postgraduate qualification (as scholars) or a programme completion certificate (as fellows) from a globally-recognised UK academic institution

 - They will gain practical experience that can help enhance their careers